reloadedgames/python-client/README.md

 C:\> pip install ./python-client
 ```

-Once installed, the client will automatically be added to your Python scripts path and can be ran
-using the `supernode` command:
+Once installed, the client will automatically be added to your path and can be run using the `supernode` command:

 ```
 C:\> supernode -h